A uniform betweenness property in metric spaces and its role in the quantitative analysis of the "Lion-Man" game: Uniform betweenness in uniquely geodesic spaces

-Unless otherwise stated, in what follows we always assume that $(X,d)$ is a uniquely geodesic space.
-As we pointed out in the introduction, for our main result we need a quantitative uniform version of the property that there exists exactly one geodesic joining two points in $X$, and we define it below. \begin{de} We say that $X$ is {\it uniformly uniquely geodesic} if for all $\eps, b > 0$ there exists $\varphi > 0$ such that for all $x, y, z\in X$ and all $r_1 , r_2 \in (0,b]$ we have
+Let $(X,d)$ be a geodesic space.
+As we pointed out in the introduction, we need a quantitative uniform version of the property that there exists exactly one geodesic joining two points in $X$, and we define it next.
+Note that every geodesic space that satisfies the condition from below is uniquely geodesic.